Get to Know the Nordic Countries

 The Nordic countries are a region in Northern Europe consisting of Denmark, Sweden, Norway, Finland, Iceland, and the territories Åland, Faroe Islands and Greenland.

-The word "Nordic" is derived from the term "Norden," and that means "the northern lands".
-The Nordic countries have much in common in their way of history, lifestyle, language and social structure.
+The word "Nordic" comes from the term "Norden," which means "the northern lands".
+The Nordic countries have much in common in history, lifestyle, language and social structure.

-In the Nordic countries, there are plenty of things see and things to do like city life, Arctic adventures, mountain biking, camping, island hopping, road touring, or hiking in the wilderness.
+There are plenty of things to see in the Nordic countries and things to do like city life, Arctic adventures, mountain biking, camping, island hopping, road touring, or hiking in the wilderness.

 The countries are renowned for the high standard of living they offer their inhabitants.
-The countries are paradigms of equality, good education, female empowerment, and progressiveness.
+The Nordic countries are paradigms of equality, good education, female empowerment, and progressiveness.

-In the Nordic model, welfare does not just aid to those who are in need for it, but a central part of the life of everybody: education is free, healthcare has zero or nominal fees in most cases, and most children go to public daycare in the Nordic countries.
+In the Nordic model, welfare is a central part of life of everybody.
+The countries have free education, healthcare has low fees in most cases, and most children go to public daycare in the Nordic countries.

 Nordic creativity and innovation